ETIAS Guidance

 What is ETIAS?

 ETIAS stands for the European Travel Information and Authorisation System.
 Think of it as a travel waiver, similar to the ESTA for the USA, not a visa.
-It's designed to enhance security within the Schengen Area and includes four additional European countries: Bulgaria, Croatia, Cyprus, and Romania.
-When it becomes operational, travelers from visa-exempt countries will need ETIAS approval.
+It is designed to enhance security within the Schengen Area and includes four additional European countries: Bulgaria, Croatia, Cyprus, and Romania.
+When it becomes operational, travellers from visa-exempt countries will need ETIAS approval.

 Do UK Citizens Need ETIAS Now?

 No, not yet.
-ETIAS is expected to become mandatory in the last quarter of 2026, following the implementation of the Entry/Exit System (EES) in October 2025.
-Once it's in place, UK citizens will need ETIAS authorization to visit the Schengen Area and the four additional countries listed above.
+ETIAS is expected to become mandatory in April 2026, following the implementation of the Entry/Exit System (EES) in October 2025.
+Once it's in place, UK citizens will need ETIAS authorisation to visit the Schengen Area and the four additional countries listed above.

 When Does ETIAS Start?

-ETIAS is scheduled to begin in the last quarter of 2026.
+ETIAS is scheduled to begin in April 2026.
 This follows the EES, which is planned for October 2025.
 The EES is an automated system that registers travelers from non-EU countries.
 Both systems have been delayed, but this is the current timeline.

 How Do I Apply for ETIAS?